Modules

 • Introduction to project management: defining a project and general concepts

-• Internal and external framework for project management
+• Internal and external frameworks for project management

 • Variables in project management